TheRogueArchivist/DRML/Entries/Copy-X/Copy-X.md

 ##### copy-X light:

 This behavior has been tested, but it is still unconfirmed if it specifically corresponds to copy-X light.
 Basic ring protection via dummy files intersected[^Dummy_Confirmation] by rings.
-No software protection is used unless otherwise supplied by the game itself.
+No software protection is used unless otherwise supplied by the game itself[^84759].
 Can be circumvented by simply not copying the dummy files when copying the rest of the game from the disc.

 [^Dummy_Confirmation]: Confirmed via checking dummy files in a hex editor.
 These dummy files are always intersected by rings (0x55 on redump-images, varies on others depending on what the dumping program does with those errors).